awkns-projects/rom-ai/designDoc/A2AandMCPArchi.md

   ```
   - user send a request with description about the app they want
   - user wait a few minutes
-  - user get an fully-functional and well-tested app with the functionality fullfilling the given requirement desciption
+  - user get an fully-functional and well-tested app with the functionality fullfilling the given requirement description
   ```
 - required endpoint:
   - `/api/agent/generate?description=...`